najnesnaj/pinetime-zephyr/manual/_build/markdown/hacking/writeprotection.md

     Mind you, st-link does not allow you to execute that command, for this you will need a J-link.

-    There is a workaround using the GPIO of a raspberry pi or an Orangepi. (in this case you won't need an external programmer at all)
+    There is a workaround using the GPIO of a raspberry pi or an Orangepi. (in this case you won’t need an external programmer at all)
     (You can find an example for the orange pi in my repo :[https://github.com/najnesnaj/openocd](https://github.com/najnesnaj/openocd).)
-    You have to reconfigure Openocd with the --enable-cmsis-dap option.
+    You have to reconfigure Openocd with the –enable-cmsis-dap option.

     Unlock the chip by executing the command:
     > nrf52.dap apreg 1 0x04 0x01